 Oh, the sausage balls.
 These have been my contribution to Christmas Eve (and sometimes Christmas Day, Thanksgiving, Easter, etc., etc.) since I was at least 13 years old.
 I remember wanting to make something and finding this super easy recipe.
 They were a hit then and a must-have now!
 One year, I didn’t make any sausage balls.
 I still hear about it sometimes…”You remember that one Christmas when Beth didn’t make sausage balls??”
 It was a sad day!

 I’m going to share the recipe with you.
 I don’t even remember where I actually saw it first or I would give them credit for it!
 It is so simple and easy.
 I make them sometimes and serve them for breakfast.
-And they freeze very well, too.
+They also freeze very well.

 Easy Sausage Balls